The Production Outage — Where the Fix Was Worse Than the Bug

 If a service’s connections are being held — meaning: transactions are open, doing slow I/O, waiting on external calls — then the effective concurrency of the service is bounded by the pool.
 Raising the pool makes more parallel holds possible.
 But each hold now has to fit inside the database’s ceiling.
 On a small database, the pool ceiling is not far above the DB ceiling.
 Raising one gets you a little more; the other slams the door.

-The lever that keeps working is not making more connections available.
-It is making each connection held for less time.
+The lever that keeps working, once minimumIdle has done what it can, is making each connection held for less time.

 Concretely, and in order of impact for real applications: